takoda121/Python-Chat-App/README.md

 ### Admin role 🚨
 > It's not that hard!
 Just put this character: ㅤ (\u3164) next to their username!
 > Makes their username red
+### Server Settings ⚙️
+> If you want Anti-Toxicity than get a Perspective API key.
 ## Client 🧮
 > Nothing really.